NEW

 Benchmarking of Dustin and competitors

-• Build trust and transparency by informing users upfront about the delayed account creation process with a clear message, such as, “Check out as a guest.
-You can create an account after checkout,” to set expectations and reassure shoppers.
+• Build trust with clear messaging: "Check out as a guest.
+You can create an account after checkout."

 Dustin first step in checkout before and after design updates

-Testing reveals that showcasing 3–5 benefits post-purchase (e.g., faster checkout, order tracking) boosts willingness to register without interrupting purchases.
-Highlighting the benefits of creating an account on the order confirmation page emphasizes the value of signing up, but only after the purchase is complete.
+Testing reveals showcasing 3–5 benefits post-purchase (e.g., faster checkout, order tracking) boosts willingness to register without interrupting purchases.

 Checkout confirmation page

-By addressing specific pain points such as account creation barriers, complex navigation, and limited filtering options, Dustin can significantly improve the overall B2C user experience while fostering loyalty and trust.
-The proposed solution, including a delayed account creation strategy and usability-driven checkout optimizations, demonstrates the potential for meaningful impact when backed by data-driven insights and industry benchmarking.
+By addressing account creation barriers, complex navigation, and limited filtering options, Dustin can significantly improve the B2C user experience while fostering loyalty and trust.
+The proposed solution demonstrates potential for meaningful impact when backed by data-driven insights and industry benchmarking.

 This project was conducted as part of the MA in Digital Management program at Hyper Island and reflects the integration of user-centered design principles with real-world business challenges.